vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. To create the Stream Analytics job, click **Create**.

-1. Wait for the **Deployment succeeded** message, then open the new resource.
+1. Wait for the **Your deployment is complete** message, then open the new resource.

     > **Tip:** If you miss the message to go to the new resource, or need to find a resource at any time, select **Home/All resources**.
 Enter enough of the resource name for it to appear in the list of resources.